yusufafify/CryptoJourneyX/README.md

-# CryptopediaHub: Dive Deep into the Digital Currency Sea
+# CryptoJourneyX: Dive Deep into the Digital Currency Sea

-Welcome to CryptopediaHub, your one-stop shop for navigating the exciting and ever-evolving world of cryptocurrencies!
+Welcome to CryptoJourneyX, your one-stop shop for navigating the exciting and ever-evolving world of cryptocurrencies!
 Whether you're a seasoned enthusiast or just dipping your toes into the digital ocean, CryptoHub provides the tools and information you need to make informed decisions.

-## Here's what sets CryptopediaHub apart:
+## Here's what sets CryptoJourneyX apart:
 <ul>
   <li>Curated top 15: Stay ahead of the curve with a constantly updated list of the top 15 cryptocurrencies by market cap, highlighting the hottest contenders in the game.</li>
   <li>Endless exploration: Don't limit yourself to the top dogs!
 Our comprehensive database lets you delve into hundreds of different cryptocurrencies, with details on each one readily available.</li>